Tati language (Iran)

-The Tati language (Tati: تاتی زبون, Tâti Zobun) is a Northwestern Iranian language spoken by the Tat people of Iran which is closely related to other languages such as Talysh, Zaza, Mazandarani and Gilaki.
+The Tati language (Tati: تاتی زبون, Tâti Zobun) is a Northwestern Iranian language spoken by the Tat people of Iran which is closely related to languages such as Talysh, Zaza, Mazandarani and Gilaki.
+Tati consists of many sub-dialects and its dialects are spoken in sparsely distributed small pockets in northern and northwestern Iran.
+Tati shares common isogloss and many characteristic words with Talysh and Zaza that are not found in other Iranian languages.
+Tati, similar to Zaza, has a two-gender, case and ergative system.
+The language is also referred to as Southern Tati and is considered the present-day Azari, reflecting its affinity with Old Azeri.

+The Tati dialects are usually divided into three main clusters consisting of the northern, central and southern clusters.
+The northern cluster is spoken in the area near the Azerbaijan and Turkey border, the central cluster is spoken in northwestern Iran and the southern cluster is spoken in farther south provinces such as Zanjan, Qazvin and Markazi.
+The Kilit dialect of the language was spoken outside of present-day Iran, in Azerbaijan.

 Old Azeri

 Some sources use the term Old Azeri to refer to the Tati language as it was spoken in the region before the spread of Turkic languages, and is now only spoken by different rural communities in Iranian Azerbaijan (such as villages in Harzanabad area, villages around Khalkhal and Ardabil), and also in Zanjan and Qazvin provinces.
 Alongside with Tati dialects, Old Azeri is known to have strong affinities with Talysh and Zaza language.
-Tati, Zaza and Talysh are considered to be remnants of old Azeri.
+Tati, Zaza and Talysh are considered to be descendants of old Azeri.
 Harzandi dialect that thought to be descendant of the Old Azeri language was positioned between the Talysh and Zaza.